-Calvin translates his litigation experience and success to serving underprivileged clients through his pro bono work, where he has, for example, successfully argued before the US Army Discharge Review Board on behalf of an Iraq War veteran.
-Calvin is particularly passionate about voting rights and is an active volunteer for the Election Protection Project at the Lawyers’ Committee for Civil Rights Under the Law in Washington, DC.
+Calvin translates his litigation experience and success to serving underprivileged clients through his pro bono work, where he has, for example, argued before the US Army Discharge Review Board on behalf of an Iraq War veteran to secure an upgrade of the veteran’s discharge status.

-Before his legal career, Calvin was an engineer for a defense contractor in Maryland, where he helped design and integrate communications systems for the US Navy and its fleet of aircraft carriers.
+Before his legal career, Calvin was an engineer for a defense contractor in Maryland, where he helped design and integrate communications systems for the US Navy.

 Member, International Trade Commission Trial Lawyers Association